pixashot/docs/deployment.md

+---
+excerpt: "Comprehensive overview of deployment options for Pixashot, including cloud platforms, self-hosted solutions, and scaling considerations."
+published_at: true
+---

 # Deployment

 Pixashot can be deployed on various cloud platforms or self-hosted environments.
 This section provides an overview of deployment options and links to detailed documentation for each platform.